 Part of the Energy Change Institute’s mission is to disseminate information on energy change through outreach activities.

-Dr James Prest, Professor Ken Baldwin and Associate Professor Llewelyn Hughes collaborated with energy law and policy researchers from three top Tokyo universities at a Japan – Australian Dialogue on Energy Policy & Regulation in Tokyo, Japan.
-The workshop’s theme centred on redesigning energy policy and regulation to promote innovation and achieve deep carbonization in Australia and Japan.
+Dr James Prest, Professor Ken Baldwin and Associate Professor Llewelyn Hughes collaborated with energy law and policy researchers from three top Tokyo universities at a Japan – Australian Dialogue on Energy Policy & Regulation in Canberra.
+The workshop’s theme centered on redesigning energy policy and regulation to promote innovation and achieve deep carbonization in Australia and Japan.
+22 – 23 March 2018.